-Security proofs - whether the proof is correct

-Security reduction under random oracle model (ROM) and quantum random oracle model (QROM) for IND-CPA or IND-CCA2

-Security strength estimation - whether the estimation is precisely close

-- Classical security strength is sometimes estimated, e.g. in lattice based schemes, by a combination of theory and heuristics - closer investigations may be needed for more precise estimations

-- Quantum security strength is estimated by

-- Quantum algorithms on a specific problem

-- Grover's algorithm to speed up search
+- Security proofs whether the proof is correct - Security reduction under random oracle model (ROM) and quantum random oracle model (QROM) for IND-CPA or IND-CCA2 - Security strength estimation whether the estimation is precisely close - Classical security strength is sometimes estimated, e.g. in lattice based schemes, by a combination of theory and heuristics and based on different models - closer investigations may be needed for more precise estimations - Quantum security strength is estimated by - Quantum algorithms on a specific problem - Grover's algorithm to speed up search - Practical security - Security against side-channel attacks - Security to deal with decryption failure, incorrect error distribution, improper implementation of auxiliary functions/transitions, etc.

-Practical security

-- Security against side-channel attacks - Security to deal with decryption failure, incorrect error distribution, improper implementation of auxiliary functions/transitions, etc.